"Hunting" in Vermont means deer hunting.

 Almost all of the state's 73,000 resident hunters hunt deer at some point during the fall and more bucks are taken per square mile in Vermont than in any other New England state.

 Vermont's deer herd is managed to minimize winter mortality and to improve both herd and forest health.
 For years "bucks-only" hunting resulted in the herd booming or crashing, depending upon winter severity.
-Now, regulated antlerless deer hunting through either-sex archery hunting, the youth deer weekend and a controlled permit system during the muzzleloading season.
+Now, there is regulated antlerless deer hunting through either-sex archery hunting, the youth and novice deer weekend, and a controlled permit system during the muzzleloading season.